morrislaptop/laravel-seed-list/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/morrislaptop/laravel-seed-list.svg?style=flat-square)](https://packagist.org/packages/morrislaptop/laravel-seed-list)

 ---
 Often forget what your seeder classes are called?
-This package can make `db:seed` interactive so you can see a list and choose which seeders to run (and which seeders will call).
+This package can make `db:seed` interactive so you can see a list and choose which seeders to run (and which additional seeders will be called).

 ![screenshot](screenshot.png)